Getting Started with Editmode for Rails

 **Bringing local content up to date with remote changes.**

-.- Our 2 minute explainer video below should help you understand thebasics.
+* Our 2 minute explainer video below should help you understand the

-- Then, to help you get kicked off, we've also added code snippetsthat you can repurpose for your app.
+* Then, to help you get kicked off, we've also added code snippets

 **Video: Editmode For Rails - Basic Syntax (2 minutes)**